tysonhunsberger-byte/ambiance/README.md

    The command serves the bundled `noisetown_ADV_CHORD_PATCHED_v4g1_applyfix.html` interface at `http://127.0.0.1:8000/`.
 The UI exposes the plugin rack, lets you assign plugins to stream lanes for instant A/B comparison, and renders ambience layers through the Python audio engine.
+The **Desktop Plugin UI Bridge** section explains how to open the JUCE host when you need the native editor (see `docs/vst3_hosting.md`).
 If you place a different HTML interface on disk, pass its path via `--ui`.

 4. Provide a JSON configuration to customize the engine: